Arkivious/CSCI-2467-Java-Programming-1/README.md

 Once the IDE is installed, the next step would be to complie and run the Java file from within the application of choice.

-There are alternative ways to write the majority of Code, but I wrote the code how the professor required.
+There are alternative ways to write the majority of the Code, but I wrote the code freely, however, based off the professor's

+request.

 Please feel free to comment.